christ-church-grammar-school/major-project-sexy-shrimps/README.md

 PogU PogU

-Starting Bid for Callum and Callum:
+Starting Bid for LUKE AND SALTY:
 14 Coding Hours

 we need to sell them ASAP